The Best Kettlebell HIIT Workouts and Routines with PDF

 6. Kettlebell Snatch

-The snatch is one of the explosive and intense Crossfit movements that engages muscles throughout the body.
-It is fast and great for burning serious calories in a quick time.
+The snatch is an explosive and intense movement that engages muscles throughout the body.
+It is fast and great for burning serious calories quickly.

 1. Standing in the shoulder-with stance, place a kettlebell between your legs.